 “From the Aesthetic to the Athletic”, from Bodybuilding to Olympic Weightlifting

-When I was 18 years old (In 1990) I watched the documentary film Pumping Iron (which was released in 1977), It’s a film about competitive body building.
+When I was 18 years old (this In 1990), I watched the documentary film Pumping Iron (which was released in 1977), It’s a film all about competitive body building.

-It featured Arnold Schwarzenegger in an early role, long before he became the mega successful film star.
+It features a young Arnold Schwarzenegger in an early role, long before he became the mega successful film star, and several other “Golden era” Bodybuilders, including Franco Columbu

 It was also a dramatic moment in my life, because I realized then that I was not remotely pleased with my own body, then weighing in (Pathetically) at six and a half stone (90 lb soaking wet), at 5 feet 9“, a skinny wimp, and I was always a sickly child who had never been a strong or sporty kind of person.